 Prison nursing can lead to senior nursing roles, either in prison or as part of a general practice.
 Further development could also lead to work as a nurse practitioner or an advanced nurse practitioner.
 Such roles offer nurses a greater degree of self-governance and the option to manage their own workloads.

-To enquire about our prison nursing opportunities or to discover more about the support we can offer you, please contact us directly via email or call 01785 236 202.
-Alternatively, please complete the form below:
+To enquire about our prison nursing opportunities or to discover more about the support we can offer you, please contact our team or call 01785 236 202.